ezrahall1/setting-up-vpn-server/README.md

 # Setting Up VPN Server

 <h2>Description</h2>
-Project consists of a simple static website created in AWS.
-The project provides a step by step guide on how to build the static website and what the end result would look like.
+This project is about setting up a VPN server via AWS.
+There is a step by step guide on how to build the VPN server successfully and test in order to make sure that it is working correctly.
 <br />